Advisory Group

 Sofie Surraco

-Sofie is a Junior Content Lead on the Law for Climate Action programme.
+Sofie is a Researcher on the Law for Climate Action programme.
 Sofie is an experienced sustainable development practitioner, with a passion for low carbon technologies and placemaking.
-With over five years of experience working across academic, corporate, and voluntary sectors, Sofie helps create impactful research and infrastructure delivery programmes.
+With over six years of experience working across academic, corporate, and voluntary sectors, Sofie helps create impactful research and infrastructure delivery programmes.

 Angela Walters